g-jgreen/documentation/content/features/webscripts.md

 ```

 {{% alert info %}}
-**HMAC signature based authenticatio is prefered way** of securing webscript invocation, as the tenant key is never exposed in the external backend systems
+**HMAC signature based authentication is preferred way** of securing webscript invocation, as the tenant key is never exposed in the external backend systems
 {{% /alert %}}

 ## Basic Auth